Reaction engine: Propulsive efficiency

 (where M is the mass of propellent expended and $V_e$ is the exhaust velocity), which is simply the energy to accelerate the exhaust.

 Comparing the rocket equation (which shows how much energy ends up in the final vehicle) and the above equation (which shows the total energy required) shows that even with 100% engine efficiency, certainly not all energy supplied ends up in the vehicle – some of it, indeed usually most of it, ends up as kinetic energy of the exhaust.

 If the specific impulse ($I_{sp}$) is fixed, for a mission delta-v, there is a particular $I_{sp}$ that minimises the overall energy used by the rocket.
-This comes to an exhaust velocity of about ⅔ of the mission delta-v (see the energy computed from the rocket equation).
+This comes to an exhaust velocity of about two-thirds of the mission delta-v (see the energy computed from the rocket equation).
 Drives with a specific impulse that is both high and fixed such as Ion thrusters have exhaust velocities that can be enormously higher than this ideal, and thus end up powersource limited and give very low thrust.
 Where the vehicle performance is power limited, e.g. if solar power or nuclear power is used, then in the case of a large $v_{e}$ the maximum acceleration is inversely proportional to it.
 Hence the time to reach a required delta-v is proportional to $v_{e}$.
 Thus the latter should not be too large.